corretto/corretto-17/README.md

 : The branch is similar to master at [openjdk/jdk17](https://github.com/openjdk/jdk17).
 This branch merges into release branches.

 _upstream-jdk17u_
-i: The branch is similar to master at [openjdk/jdk17u](https://github.com/openjdk/jdk17u).
+: The branch is similar to master at [openjdk/jdk17u](https://github.com/openjdk/jdk17u).
 This branch merges into develop.

 ### OpenJDK Readme
 ```